 06 – Because they have the ability to cut their pricing further without the need to be overly concerned with onboard spending, luxury cruise lines often have significantly higher discount percentages than the mega-ships.

-07 – On some luxury lines, such as Regent Seven Seas, the worst cabin on their Voyager or Mariner is 300 sq. ft. with a private balcony and a stocked refrigerator.
+07 – On a luxury line such as Regent Seven Seas, the worst cabin on their Voyager or Mariner is 300 sq. ft. with a private balcony and a stocked refrigerator.
 On a mass market line, you would have to pay extremely high supplements to be located in that level of cabin.
 And you would still be paying dearly for amenities the top lines include.

 08 – Because they realize they appeal to sophisticated travelers, luxury lines are far less likely to operate cruises during periods of marginal seasonal weather.
 They operate worldwide and they want to keep you on as a loyal guest.
 The mass market lines know that you will eventually leave them for something better.